-few Guatemalans speak Xinca. indiaenous Mavan language (see p.
-12 of Political and Social Relations), while a small number of others speak Garifuna. the native language of the Garifuna people (see p.
-12 of Political and Social
+Α few Guatemalans speak Xinca, a nonindiaenous Mavan language (see Political and Social Relations). while a small number others of speak Garifuna the native language of the Garifuna people (see Political and Social

 Relations).
 A member of the Arawakan language family, Garifuna is based in the Arawak and Carib languages native to the Greater and Lesser Antilles Islands of the Caribbean and also contains some words from French, English, Spanish, and African languages.